San Francisco 49ers vs. Tennessee Titans NFL Week 16 Odds, Plays and Insights for December 23, 2021

 Over/under insights

-- San Francisco's games this season have gone over 44.5 points nine of 14 times.
+- San Francisco and its opponents have combined to score more than 44 points in 10 of 14 games this season.

-- Tennessee's games have gone over 44.5 points in seven of 14 chances this season.
+- Tennessee's games have gone over 44 points in nine of 14 chances this season.

-- The combined points per game average of the two teams, 49.8, is 5.3 points greater than Thursday's over/under.
+- The two teams combine to average 49.8 points per game, 5.8 more than the total in this contest.

-- The 44.5 points these two squads have combined to give up on average this season is equal to the over/under in this contest.
+- These two squads surrender a combined 44.5 points per game, 0.5 more than this contest's over/under.

 49ers stats and trends

-- The 49ers are 4-4 ATS when favored by 3.5 points or more this season.
+- This season, the 49ers have an against the spread record of 5-4 in their nine games as a favorite of 3 points or more.

-- San Francisco's games this year have eclipsed the over/under seven times in 14 opportunities (50%).
+- San Francisco's games this year have gone over the point total in 50% of its opportunities (seven times in 14 games with a set point total).

-- San Francisco is 6-3 against the spread and 7-2 overall this season when the team records more than 22.1 points.
+- San Francisco is 6-3 against the spread and 7-2 overall in games when it records more than 22.1 points.

-- San Francisco is 6-5 against the spread and 7-4 overall when the team totals more than 329.2 yards.
+- In games that San Francisco churns out over 329.2 yards, the team is 6-5 against the spread and 7-4 overall.

-- The 49ers have turned the ball over 19 times this season, one more turnover than the Titans have forced (18).
+- The 49ers have turned the ball over one more time (19 total) than the Titans have forced a turnover (18) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Titans.